 Green bonds are conventional fixed income instruments whose proceeds are earmarked specifically for projects with environmental value.
-They are typically issued by supranational entities (MDBs including the WB and others), governments, national development banks, and corporations, among others.
+They are typically issued by supranational entities (MDBs including the WB and others), governments, national development banks and corporations, among others.

-Comparable traditional asset class exposure Depending on the issuer, they represent sustainable alternatives to (quasi-) government (from supranational and many government issuers, with the highest credit ratings) and investment grade corporate bonds (corporate issuers, with mid-high credit ratings).
+Depending on the issuer, they represent sustainable alternatives to (quasi-) government (from supranational and many government issuers, with the highest credit ratings) and investment grade corporate bonds (corporate issuers, with mid-high credit ratings).